Justin J. Pearson: Tennessee House of Representatives

-Political career
+Elections

+March 2023 special election

-Pearson ran in the January 24, 2023 Democratic primary for a special election to succeed Barbara Cooper in the Tennessee House of Representatives.
+Pearson ran in the January 24, 2023, Democratic primary for a special election to succeed Barbara Cooper in the Tennessee House of Representatives.
 Cooper died on October 25, 2022; in November 2022, she was posthumously re-elected with 74% of the vote.
 Because no Republicans or independents filed to run for the seat, the primary victor was ensured victory in the special general election.
 Pearson won the ten-person primary with 52.3% of the vote.
-The next day, he was unanimously appointed and sworn into the vacant office by the Memphis City Council as the interim representative prior to the uncontested March 24, 2023 special general election.
+The next day, he was unanimously appointed and sworn into the vacant office by the Memphis City Council as the interim representative prior to the uncontested March 24, 2023, special general election.
 Pearson became the second youngest lawmaker currently serving in the Tennessee House of Representatives.

 Following the killing of Tyre Nichols, a black photographer assaulted by Memphis police during a January 2023 traffic stop, Pearson stated that he intended to introduce a bill to prevent police officers with criminal records from transferring across departments.
 He blamed inadequate police training, policies, and culture as contributing factors.
 Pearson said he would serve on the Criminal Justice Committee of the Tennessee House of Representatives.